How to Accept ACH Payments with WordPress (Step-By-Step Guide)

 On the next screen of the setup wizard, you should see a Connect with Stripe button.

-When you click this button you’ll be taken to Stripe, where you’ll be directed to log in and connect to your existing Stripe account or create a new Stripe account.
-See our Stripe setup docs for a walkthrough with more details.
+When you click this button, you’ll be taken to Stripe, where you’ll be directed to log in and connect to your existing Stripe account or create a new Stripe account.
 We also recommend staying in Test mode until you’ve completed setting up your payment form.

 Step 3: Create Your ACH Payment Form